iohanngrig/bachsformer/README.md

 ## Dataset

-The extended dataset provided for pre-trained models consist of 86 works by J.S.
-Bach (instead of original 32 Goldberg Variations).
+The extended dataset provided for pre-trained models consist of works by J.S.
+Bach.
 Midi files for training are placed inside the `data/midi` folder.
 You can try different/larger datasets, however, note that the midi files have to be perfectly quantized!

 ## Training